Final Theses & FAQs

 - Who will be my supervisor?

-Your thesis supervisor will be either Prof. Schwenen, Prof. Wozabal or Prof. Ikonnikova possibly in collaboration with one of the doctoral researchers at the CEM.
-You can find a list of interests for each of our team members on their respective CEM website, here.
+Your thesis examiner will be either Prof. Schwenen or Prof. Ikonnikova possibly in collaboration with one of the doctoral researchers at the CEM for the supervision.

 - Do I have to write a thesis proposal?